Adiboss4333/BitCrabRansomware/README.md

 Make sure that all other files are removed excluding( run.txt , file.txt, icon.ico, Ransomware.cpython-310.pyc )

+# Not Working No Problem

+If the Ransomware is not opening or working make sure that ( key.txt, run.txt, icon.ico ) files are present including the main Ransomware in the same directory

 # Disclaimer
 This Ransomware mustn't be used to harm/threat/hurt other person's computer.